Criminal Court Procedure

 Arraignment (Felony Only)

-The Defendant is again informed of what charges he or she faces at trial.
-The Defendant pleads guilty, not guilty or no contest.
-If there is a plea of guilty or no contest, a date is set for the sentencing hearing.
+The judge informs the defendant of the charges he or she faces at trial.
+The defendant pleads guilty, not guilty, or no contest.
+If there is a plea of guilty or no contest, the court calendars a sentencing hearing.
+If not, the court will schedule the case for a status conference, motion hearing, trial, or another appropriate court date.

 Pretrial or Status Conference

-A motion is a verbal or written request that asks the judge to decide a legal question made by the prosecutor or by the defendant before, during or after the trial.
-If an evidentiary hearing at which both sides are permitted to introduce evidence is required, the Court will schedule the case for a motion hearing upon receipt of a motion from either party.
+A motion is a verbal or written request asking the judge to decide a legal question before, during, or after the trial.
+If the motion concerns a factual dispute, the court conducts an evidentiary hearing at which both sides may present evidence via testimony.
+If not, the court typically requests legal briefing from both parties.

 Potential Outcomes of Prosecution

-After sentencing, Defendants retain the right to appeal all or a potion of their sentence.
+After sentencing, Defendants retain the right to appeal all or a portion of their sentence.